-All postgraduate research students should be allocated a supervisory team who provides day-to-day support for your studies.
+All doctoral students should be allocated a supervisory team who provides day-to-day support for their studies.
 If your research crosses discipline boundaries you may have cross-departmental or cross-faculty supervisory arrangements.
 Supervisory teams sometimes also include an externally-based subject expert or industrialist.

-Arrangements for supervision for professional doctorate students are set out in the specific programme regulations.
-On some professional doctorates a supervisory team will not be in place until approval of Candidature: should issues occur prior to the appointment of your supervisory team, your key contact is the programme’s Director of Studies or, in the case of unit-related issues, the Unit Convenor.
+Arrangements for supervision of professional doctorate students are set out in the specific programme regulations.
+On some professional doctorates, a supervisory team will not be in place until approval of Candidature: should issues occur prior to the appointment of your supervisory team, your key contact is the programme’s Director of Studies or, in the case of unit-related issues, the Unit Convenor.

 Role of the supervisory team

 Regular review of your progress and development is extremely important to ensure that your studies, training and support are appropriately planned from the outset; that your work is completed within agreed timescales; and that any potential problems can be identified and addressed as soon as possible.
 Most students attempt to submit by the end of funding rather than by their eventual submission deadline/end of registration.

 Formal monitoring of your progress and development is essential to ensure that you are making the expected progress towards your goals.
 To that end, there are some important key issues and milestones for you to be aware of, and to follow.

 The aim of the supervisory arrangement is to ensure that you have regular access to a breadth of experience, both in your research discipline and in terms of general training and support.
 As a doctoral student, you are expected to actively engage with supervision in order to get the most out of the research support offered to you.

 The University has clear responsibilities for supervisors and for doctoral students in relation to supervision.
 You may find these helpful in understanding the expectations on both parties: